 New Zealand Sign Language (NZSL) is the language of the New Zealand Deaf community and was recognised as an official language in 2006.

-There is a short break half-way through each session.
-Tea/coffee is provided and you are welcome to bring something to eat if you wish.
+There is a short break half-way through each session and tea and coffee are provided.
+You are welcome to bring further refreshments if you wish.

 Sara Pivac Alexander is a Lecturer for the Deaf Studies Research Unit at Victoria University and has taught New Zealand Sign Language at the university since 2006.